-Tying with Stanford for first place, however, is its cross-country rival, the Massachusetts Institute of Technology (MIT), which has been responsible for some of the most significant computer science breakthroughs in modern history.
+At first place is the Massachusetts Institute of Technology (MIT), which has been responsible for some of the most significant computer science breakthroughs in modern history.
 These include pioneering advancements in public-key cryptosystems, internet standards and artificial intelligence, while radar, electronic ink and the Black Box (now used in all commercial aircraft) were all also developed at MIT.

 Undergraduate students can pursue computer science in conjunction with either engineering, electrical engineering, molecular biology or economics and data science.
 There is a particular emphasis within the curriculum on circuit design, robotics and communication theory.

 In terms of Turing Awards, meanwhile, MIT falls one short of Stanford with 26, although notable computer science alumni include Uber CTO Thuan Pham, LeapPad creator Jim Marggraff and professional poker player Robert Varkonyi.

 As some of the alumni on this list prove, an education at one of these universities can put you in a great position, either to succeed on your own or with a top company.
 Ultimately, though, it’s all about your own dedication and motivation to grow.

 Where do you want to study computer science?
 Let us know in the comments below.